dwalleck/opencafe/docs/source/quickstart/index.rst

 Now that our HTTP requests are in better shape, let's talk about dealing with the responses.
 The response object has a `json` method that will transform the body of the response into a Python dictionary.
-While this is very useful for quick scripts and possibly for very stable APIs, it becomes a more challenging approach when dealing with large APIs or APIs that are in development.
+While treating the response content as a dictionary is good enough for quick scripts and possibly for very stable APIs, it scales poorly when dealing with large APIs or APIs that are in development.

 Accessing the response as a dictionary isn't too difficult when a response body has one or two properties, but let's jump back to the first response output we